ardanlabs/gotraining/11-reflection/readme.md

 ## Reflection

 Reflection is the ability to inspect a value to derive type or other meta-data.
-Reflection can give our program incredibility flexibility to work with data of different types or create values on the fly.
+Reflection can give our program incredible flexibility to work with data of different types or create values on the fly.
 Reflection is critical for the encoding and decoding of data.

 ## Notes